awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_rds_item_tracker/Readme.md

 ![AWS Tracking Application](images/runapp.png)

 **Note**: You can deploy this Spring Boot application by using AWS Elastic Beanstalk.
 If you do deploy this application to AWS Elastic Beanstalk, you need to set up an additional inbound rule.
-For information about deploying a web application, see the following document [Creating your first AWS Java web application](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_first_project).
+For information about deploying a web application, see [Creating your first AWS Java web application](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_first_project).

 ### Next steps
 Congratulations, you have created and deployed a Spring Boot application that interacts with Amazon RDS (and other AWS services).
 As stated at the beginning of this tutorial, be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re no longer charged.